 Sandwich Harbour tour

-After enjoying the scenery and taking all the photos we wanted, it was time to enjoy the way down and have lunch: oysters and champagne (or any other drink) in the desert, by the sea.
-Returning to Walvis Bay and we enjoyed another rally through the dunes and listening to Herman’s endless repertoire of funny stories.
+After enjoying the scenery and taking all the photos we wanted, it was time to enjoy the way down and have lunch: oysters and champagne (or any other drink) in the desert by the sea.
+Returning to Walvis Bay, we enjoyed another rally through the dunes and listened to Herman’s endless repertoire of funny stories.
 We even got to see and chase an ostrich…

-The tour cost 1200 NAD (75 USD) and was well worth it.
-We loved it and really couldn’t ask for anything more than we got!
-It felt like we were doing a little of Dakar rally and that was thrilling.
-Definitely another couplertw recommendation!
+The tour costs 1200 NAD (75 USD) and was well worth it.
+We loved it and couldn’t ask for more than we got!
+It felt like we were doing a little of a Dakar rally, and that was thrilling.
+Definitely another travel drafts recommendation!

 Luxury Hotel in Swakopmund

-However the strand hotel Swakopmund is also a family-friendly hotel with a children pool and a restaurant on site.
-Every room includes air conditioner, WI-FI and LCD TV and a living room.
+However, the strand hotel Swakopmund is also family-friendly, with a children’s pool and a restaurant on site.
+Every room includes an air conditioner, WI-FI, LCD TV, and a living room.

 Mid-range Hotel in Swakopmund